 The list of places in Atlanta where scooters are available is growing all the time.
 Right now, scooters are most common in Midtown, Downtown, Old Fourth Ward, the Virginia-Highlands area, Morningside, Atlantic Station, Decatur, and Buckhead.
 Basically, most Atlanta scooters are in DeKalb County or the southern part of Fulton County.
 Scooters are not yet common in the more northern parts of Atlanta, but we would not be surprised to see them spread soon to areas like Roswell, Dunwoody, and Sandy Springs and to counties like Cobb and Gwinnett.

 Love them or hate them, scooters are probably here to stay.
 Be careful sharing the roads.
-If you or a loved one is hurt or killed in a scooter accident and you’re looking for legal help, contact us.
+If you or a loved one is hurt or killed in a scooter accident and you’re looking for legal help, contact a scooter accident lawyer today.